pauloRohling/kafka-wikimedia/README.md

 # Kafka Wikimedia Compression Benchmark

-This project demonstrates how different Kafka compression algorithms perform when handling real-time events from Wikimedia.
+This project explores different compression algorithms in Kafka using real-time events from Wikimedia.
+It sets up a Kafka producer and consumer to process Wikimedia events, using various compression strategies like `gzip`, `lz4`, `snappy`, and `zstd`.
+The received events are then sent to OpenSearch for indexing and analysis.

 ## Setup